 Plastic bottles, bags, wrappers: First, why are we still producing and using so much plastic?
 Second, why does plastic make such a creepy sound?

-Repetitive sounds: ~ Add any repetitive sound here. ~ Related: Looking at repetitive patterns drives me crazy.
+Repetitive sounds: ~ Add any repetitive sound here. ~ Related: Looking at repetitive patterns, shapes, objects drives me crazy.

 Squeaky doors, creaky floors, slamming of doors/windows, leaking taps: Now you know why they love using these sounds in horror movies.
 They cause horror!

-Dogs barking: I have nothing against dogs but when they constantly bark, I can’t handle it — even when there is one dog barking in distance.
+Dogs barking: I have nothing against dogs.
+I like them.
+But when they constantly bark, I can’t handle it — even when there is one dog barking in distance.

 Sweeping floor, cleaning glass, scrubbing: Cleaning is good.
 The sound of it, not so.